catmaid/CATMAID/API_CHANGELOG.md

 - `GET /{project_id}/landmarks/groups/`:
-  Accepts the new optional parameter "with_links" and "with_relations", to include links between landmark groups along with a map of used relations..
+  Accepts the new optional parameter "with_links" and "with_relations", to include links between landmark groups along with a map of used relations.

 ### Deprecations